mvolkmann/blog/src/d3/00-article.md

 We have lost the ability to specify different text for updated and entered elements, but that is not typically needed.

+## The `join` method

-The second simplification is to use the `join` method.
+A second simplification that can be made to the code above is to use the `join` method.
 This takes three functions, one to handle each sub-selection.
 They must be in the order enter, update, and exit.
 Using this approach, the code above, including the code for